KDE/documentation-develop-kde-org/content/docs/plasma/krunner/_index.md

 One special string in both the query example and the explanatory text is ":q:".
 This stands for "the variable query text entered by the user" and will be replaced in the user interface with something more meaningful when shown as documentation or as a delimiter to look for when analyzing Runner appropriateness.

-If a Runner understands multiple query formulations that result in the same matches being generated (or "query synonyms"), these synonymous queries can be added to the syntax object using [Plasma::RunnerSyntax::addExampleQuery](docs:krunner;Plasma::RunnerSyntax::addExampleQuery).
+If a Runner understands multiple query formulations that result in the same matches being generated (or "query synonyms"), these synonymous queries can be added to the syntax object using [KRunner::RunnerSyntax::addExampleQuery](docs:krunner;KRunner::RunnerSyntax::addExampleQuery).

 ### Runner Configuration